Table of Contents

 We also undertake valuation services for the purpose of Inheritance Tax, Insurance, Family Division and Willing Buyer/Willing Seller for which a charge will apply.

-Our live auctions take place on Tuesdays or Wednesdays.
+Our Live Auctions take place on Tuesdays.
 Auction Lots are available to view from the Sunday preceding the auction.
 Viewing prior to this may be possible by private appointment.

 The auction takes place in our purpose built gallery and saleroom with each lot displayed on a plasma screen as it is sold.
 Prospective purchasers are encouraged to attend the sale and must register their details with us beforehand.